amraleth/amracord/README.md

-# AmraCord
+# NolCord

-AmraCord is a very simple collection of classes for Discord Bot development using [JDA](https://github.com/discord-jda/JDA).
+NolCord is a very simple collection of classes for Discord Bot development using [JDA](https://github.com/discord-jda/JDA).
 A lot of trivial tasks have been simplified for faster and easier bot development.